 Do not underestimate the risks when working with slurry

 Slurry systems can generate lethal gas, notably hydrogen sulphide, which has been responsible for a number of deaths on farms.
-Even for those experienced in working with slurry, please review health and safety guidance.
+Even for those experienced in working with slurry, please review health and safety guidance in links below.

 ‘Slurry gas’ is a mixture of gases including methane, carbon dioxide, ammonia and hydrogen sulphide, all produced by bacteria during the decomposition process.
 Hydrogen sulphide is colourless and odourless, making it difficult to detect.
 Hydrogen sulphide is responsible for several deaths and the loss of livestock on farms across the UK each year.